Auth0 Operational Policies

 Load and penetration testing

 Only customers who have purchased an Enterprise subscription may conduct load testing.
-Free, Developer, Developer Pro and other non-Enterprise customers may not conduct load testing.
 Customers with an Enterprise subscription may request one load test (with up to 2 repeats) per year against an Auth0 production tenant.
 Performance and load testing is only allowed with Auth0's prior written approval.
 Once approved, testing can only target tenants that we have approved.
 See Load Testing Policy and Penetration Testing Policy for details.

 To conduct these tests, notify us in advance by submitting a Support Ticket.
 Auth0 requires at least 7 days' notice prior to your test's planned start date.